Sport in Oceania: Association football

+Association football is a popular sport in Oceania in terms of participation.
 The Oceania Football Confederation (OFC) is one of six association football confederations under the auspices of FIFA, the international governing body of the sport.
 The OFC is the only confederation without an automatic qualification to the World Cup.
 Currently the winner of the OFC qualification tournament must play-off against a team from either Asia, North America, or South America to qualify for the World Cup.

 Currently, Vanuatu is the only country in Oceania to call football its national sport.
 However, it is the most popular sport in Kiribati, the Solomon Islands and Tuvalu, and has a significant (and growing) popularity in New Zealand.
 Oceania has been represented at four World Cup finals tournaments — Australia in 1974 and 2006 and New Zealand in 1982 and 2010.
 In 2006, Australia joined the Asian Football Confederation and qualified for the 2010 and 2014 World Cups as an Asian entrant.
 New Zealand qualified through the Oceania Confederation, winning its playoff against Bahrain.
 This made 2010 the first time that two countries from (geographic) Oceania had qualified at the same time, albeit through different confederations.

 The Oceania Football Confederation was founded in 1966.
 It organises the FIFA World Cup qualifier, the OFC Nations Cup for national teams and the OFC Champions League for clubs.
 The Football Federation Australia left the OFC in 2006 to join Asian Football Confederation.

 The most successful Oceanian countries in international men's competitions have been Australia, New Zealand, Fiji, Solomon Islands, Tahiti, New Caledonia, Papua New Guinea, Vanuatu, American Samoa, Samoa, Cook Islands and Tonga.
 In women's football, Oceanian team have been dominant, especially Australia, New Zealand, Papua New Guinea, Fiji, Samoa, Tonga, New Caledonia, Cook Islands, Solomon Islands, Vanuatu, Tahiti and American Samoa.

 Football has been regularly included in the Pacific Games, the multi-sports event for Pacific nations, territories and dependencies, since 1963.
 Until 2011 the competition was known as the South Pacific Games.
 Since 1971 the men's tournament has been held every four years, but was not played in 1999 due to contractual issues.

 In 2007, the men's competition doubled as the Oceania Football Confederation's preliminary qualifying competition for the 2010 FIFA World Cup.
 The men's tournament also became the Olympic qualifier for Oceania for the 2015 edition.

 The women's tournament was introduced in 2003, and has doubled up as the preliminary qualifying competition for the Olympic Games since 2007.
 Football was a compulsory inclusion at the Pacific Games for men's teams for many years but was made a core sport for both men's and women's teams in 2017.

 Football has also been held at several editions of the Pacific Mini Games, starting with the first tournament in 1981.

+The top three most popular football clubs from Oceania as of March 2023: